rettiwt-api

 • User Unfollow

 By default, Rettiwt-API uses 'guest' authentication.
 If however, access to the full set of resources is required, 'user' authentication can be used.
 This is done by using the cookies associated with your Twitter/X account, and encoding them into an API_KEY for convenience.
-For getting the said API_KEY, there are two approaches:
+The said API_KEY can be obtained by using a browser extension, as follows:

 1. Install the X Auth Helper extension from the Chrome Web Store, and allow it to run it in incognito mode.